StephenOTT/camunda-vertx-plugin/README.md

 When you POST the completion you provide a task response which is a variable value that is injected into the process.

 This is a useful scenario to provide Email based task completion.

+In this use case we use Redis to store the Approvals objects.
+We use Jedis to communicate with Redis.
+See the docker folder and the docker-compose.yml file for further configuration details.

 ## Screenshots